 - During surgery to replace fluids lost due to respiration.
-Anesthesia can also have an effect on the circulatory system, lowering blood pressure which can lead to a reduction in delivery of blood (known as perfusion) to certain organs such as the kidneys, and fluids can help to provide hemodynamic support
+Anesthesia can also affect the circulatory system, lowering blood pressure which can lead to a reduction in delivery of blood (known as perfusion) to certain organs such as the kidneys, and fluids can help to provide hemodynamic support

 - Changes in fluid distribution such as pleural or abdominal effusion or edema.

 Many types of IV fluids may be colloid or crystalloid.

 - Colloid solutions contain salts and larger insoluble molecules such as gelatin.
 Colloid solutions are restricted to the plasma.

 - Crystalloid solutions may also contain electrolytes.
 Crystalloid solutions can move around all of the body’s fluid compartments.

 There are three categories of fluid:

 These fluids are distributed to the intravascular space and have the same osmolarity as the cat’s red blood cells and plasma, meaning that the concentration of dissolved solutes (particles that are dissolved in a solvent, which in this case is water) is the same concentration as it is within the cells.
 This results in the movement of water into and out of the cells are balanced.
 Isotonic fluids are given to expand the intracellular space.

 - 0.9% (also known as Normal Saline) saline solution is the most commonly used isotonic IV fluid used to treat cats.